Code of Conduct

 Administrative and accounting controls must be maintained to provide reasonable assurance that Insperity is in compliance with the above requirements and that financial and other reports are accurately and reliably prepared, and fully and fairly disclose all required or otherwise material information.

 Insperity is publicly owned and its shares are listed for trading on the New York Stock Exchange.
 As a result, Insperity is obligated to file reports with and furnish information to the Securities and Exchange Commission and to make various other disclosures to the public.
-Insperity is committed to the letter and spirit of full compliance with all requirements applicable to its public disclosures.
-The Company has implemented disclosure controls and procedures to assure that information required to be disclosed in the Company’s public filings is recorded, processed, summarized and reported within the time periods required and that its public disclosures are timely, compliant and otherwise full, fair, accurate and understandable.
+Insperity is committed to compliance with all requirements applicable to its public disclosures.
+We have implemented disclosure controls and procedures designed to ensure that information required to be disclosed in Insperity’s public filings is recorded, processed, summarized and reported within the time periods required and that its public disclosures are timely, compliant and otherwise full, fair, accurate and understandable in all material respects.

-Employees who have responsibility for, or otherwise participate in, the preparation of periodic reports filed with the Securities and Exchange Commission or other public disclosures should exercise diligence and care to do their part in helping make sure that the reports and other communications contain disclosure that is timely and understandable and is fair, complete and accurate in all material aspects and in compliance with the Company’s disclosure controls and procedures.
-This applies not only to those employees who are regular participants in the process for preparing periodic reports and public communications, but also to those other employees from whom information is sought with respect to particular operations and activities.
+Each of us who has responsibility for, or otherwise participates in, the preparation of reports filed with the Securities and Exchange Commission or other public disclosures should exercise diligence and care to do our part in helping make sure that the reports and other communications contain disclosure that is full, fair, accurate, timely and understandable in all material respects and in compliance with Insperity’s disclosure controls and procedures.
+This standard applies not only to regular participants in the process for preparing reports and public communications, but also to those from whom information is sought with respect to particular operations and activities.
 Even though the determination of what disclosures are necessary to satisfy legal and other requirements may be the responsibility of others, persons providing information in connection with the disclosure process should always do so accurately and candidly.

-The principal executive officer and the senior financial officers of the Company are responsible for full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the Company with the Commission.
-As a result, the principal executive officer and all senior financial officers of the Company are subject to the following specific provisions:
+Our principal executive officer and senior financial officers are responsible for full, fair, accurate, timely and understandable disclosure in the reports required to be filed by Insperity with the Securities and Exchange Commission.
+As a result, our principal executive officer and all of our senior financial officers are subject to the following specific provisions:

-• The principal executive officer and each senior financial officer shall promptly bring to the attention of the Disclosure Committee any material information of which he or she may become aware that could affect the disclosures made by the Company in its public filings or otherwise assist management in fulfilling its responsibilities.
+• Our principal executive officer and each senior financial officer shall promptly bring to the attention of Insperity’s Disclosure Committee any material information of which he or she may become aware that could affect the disclosures made by Insperity in its public filings or otherwise assist management in fulfilling its responsibilities.

-• The principal executive officer and each senior financial officer shall promptly bring to the attention of the Disclosure Committee and the Finance, Risk Management and Audit Committee any information he or she may have concerning (a) significant deficiencies in the design or operation of internal controls which could adversely affect the Company’s ability to record, process, summarize and report financial data or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s financial reporting, disclosures or internal controls.
+• Our principal executive officer and each senior financial officer shall promptly bring to the attention of the Disclosure Committee and the Finance, Risk Management and Audit Committee any information he or she may have concerning (a) significant deficiencies in the design or operation of internal controls which could adversely affect Insperity’s ability to record, process, summarize and report financial data or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in Insperity’s financial reporting, disclosures or internal controls.

-• The principal executive officer and each senior financial officer shall promptly bring to the attention of the General Counsel, Finance, Risk Management and Audit Committee and Chief Executive Officer (if applicable) any information he or she may have concerning evidence of a material violation of the securities or other laws, rules or regulations applicable to the Company and the operation of its business, by the Company or any agent thereof, or of violation of this Code or of these additional procedures.
+• Our principal executive officer and each senior financial officer shall promptly bring to the attention of the General Counsel, Finance, Risk Management and Audit Committee and Chief Executive Officer (if applicable) any information he or she may have concerning evidence of a material violation of the securities or other laws, rules or regulations applicable to Insperity and the operation of its business, by Insperity or any agent thereof, or of violation of this Code or of these additional procedures.

-• The principal executive officer and each senior financial officer shall promptly bring to the attention of the General Counsel, Finance, Risk Management and Audit Committee and Chief Executive Officer (if applicable) any material transaction or relationship that arises and of which he or she becomes aware that reasonably could be expected to give rise to an actual or apparent conflict of interest.
+• Our principal executive officer and each senior financial officer shall promptly bring to the attention of the General Counsel, the Finance, Risk Management and Audit Committee and the Chief Executive Officer (if applicable) any material transaction or relationship that arises and of which he or she becomes aware that reasonably could be expected to give rise to an actual or apparent conflict of interest.

 Health and Safety

 Insperity strives to provide its employees with a safe and healthy work environment.
-We are all responsible for helping to achieve this goal by following safety and health rules.
+We are all responsible for helping to achieve this goal by following safety and health rules, including the “Safety and Health” policy in our Employee Handbook.
 Employees must learn the safety procedures applicable to their jobs and abide by them.

 Payments to Government Personnel

-Practices that are considered acceptable in the commercial business environment, such as providing meals, transportation, entertainment or other things of value, may violate certain local, state or federal laws when we are dealing with governmental agents.
-Employees must not give anything of value to governmental agents if this could be interpreted as an attempt to obtain favor on behalf of the Company.
-Consult the General Counsel if there is any uncertainty about permitted interactions with governmental agents.
+Practices that are considered acceptable in the commercial business environment, such as providing meals, transportation, entertainment or other things of value, may violate certain local, state or federal laws when dealing with governmental agents.
+You must not give anything of value to governmental agents if this could be interpreted as an attempt to obtain favor on behalf of Insperity.
+Consult with the General Counsel if there is any uncertainty about permitted interactions with governmental agents.

-The Foreign Corrupt Practices Act generally prohibits giving money or anything of value to foreign government officials, foreign political parties or candidates for foreign political office for the purpose of influencing such persons or a foreign government.
+The Foreign Corrupt Practices Act (“FCPA”) generally prohibits giving money or anything of value to foreign government officials, foreign political parties or candidates for foreign political office for the purpose of influencing such persons or a foreign government.
 This includes making any payments through intermediaries, such as sales representatives or consultants.
-Before making any payment or giving anything of value to a foreign official, employees should consult with the General Counsel.
-Violations of the FCPA can result in stiff civil and criminal penalties for both the Company and the individuals involved.
+Before making any payment or giving anything of value to a foreign official, you should consult with the General Counsel.
+Violations of the FCPA can result in stiff civil and criminal penalties for both Insperity and the individuals involved.

 Commercial bribery of any nature is a violation of Insperity policy and is illegal under state and federal law.
-Employees are strictly prohibited from offering any form of bribe, kickback or inducement to any person.
+Insperity strictly prohibits offering any form of bribe, kickback or illegal inducement to any person.

 Government Investigations

-Insperity will cooperate fully with any governmental investigation.
-Any employee who reasonably believes that a government investigation or inquiry may be threatened or under consideration with respect to any of the Company’s operations or practices should so notify the General Counsel and provide the basis for such belief.
+Insperity will appropriately respond to any governmental investigation.
+If you reasonably believe that a governmental investigation or inquiry may be threatened or under consideration with respect to any of our operations or practices, then you are encouraged to notify the General Counsel, but are not required to do so.
 Routine dealings with the government, such as our tax audits and environmental inspections, are not covered by this standard.

 Reporting Illegal or Unethical Behavior

-Insperity will not retaliate against any employee for reporting suspected violations of laws, regulations or company policies.
-This means that Insperity will not terminate, demote, transfer to an undesirable assignment, or otherwise discriminate against an employee for calling attention to suspected illegal or unethical acts.
+Insperity will not retaliate against any employee for asking any questions or reporting suspected violations of laws, regulations or Insperity policies.
+This means that Insperity will not terminate, demote, transfer to an undesirable assignment, or otherwise discriminate against an employee for calling attention to acts that an employee reasonably suspected were illegal or unethical.
 This protection extends to anyone giving information in relation to an investigation.
-However, Insperity reserves the right to discipline anyone who knowingly makes a false accusation, provides false information to the Company or has acted improperly.
+However, Insperity reserves the right to discipline anyone who knowingly makes a false accusation, provides false information to us or has acted improperly.

 How to Contact the Finance, Risk Management and Audit Committee

-The Finance, Risk Management and Audit Committee of the Board of Directors has created a process for employees to use to transmit complaints to the committee about accounting, internal controls or auditing matters.
-This includes the confidential or anonymous submission of concerns regarding questionable accounting and auditing matters.
-If you wish to raise a question or concern or report a violation to the Finance, Risk Management and Audit Committee, you should go to www.ethicspoint.com or call the Ethicspoint toll-free hotline at 1-866-384-4277.
+The Finance, Risk Management and Audit Committee has created a method for you to transmit complaints, including on a confidential and anonymous basis, to the committee about questionable accounting, internal controls or auditing matters.
+If you wish to raise a question or concern or report a suspected violation to the Finance, Risk Management and Audit Committee, you should go to www.ethicspoint.com or call the Ethicspoint toll-free hotline at 1-866-384-4277.

-Appropriate disciplinary penalties for violations of this Code may include counseling, reprimand, warning, suspension with or without pay, demotion, salary reduction, termination and restitution.
-Disciplinary action may also extend to a violator’s supervisor insofar as the Company determines that the violation involved the participation of the supervisor or reflected the supervisor’s lack of diligence in causing compliance with this Code.
-Any person who takes any action whatsoever in retaliation against any employee who has in good faith raised any question or concern about compliance with this Code will be subject to serious sanctions, which may include termination.
+Anyone who violates these standards of conduct will be subject to prompt disciplinary action, up to and including termination.
+Appropriate disciplinary action for violations of this Code may include counseling, reprimand, warning, suspension with or without pay, demotion, compensation reduction, termination and restitution.
+Disciplinary action may also extend to a violator’s manager insofar as Insperity determines that the violation involved the participation of the manager or reflected the manager’s lack of diligence in causing compliance with this Code.
+Any person who takes any action whatsoever in retaliation against any employee who has in good faith raised any question or concern about compliance with this Code will be subject to disciplinary action, which may include termination.

-Employees are reminded that the Company’s document retention policies strictly prohibit the destruction or alteration of documentation undertaken with the intent to obstruct any pending or threatened investigation or proceeding of any nature or in contemplation of a proceeding.
+Employees are reminded that Insperity’s document retention policies strictly prohibit the destruction or alteration of documentation undertaken with the intent to obstruct any pending or threatened investigation or proceeding of any nature or in contemplation of a proceeding.

 Where to Turn for Advice

-Employees who have questions about this Code of Business Conduct and Ethics should turn to their immediate supervisors in the first instance and then to their Management Team member.
-Insperity’s open door policy gives employees the freedom to approach any member of management with ethical questions or concerns without fear of retaliation.
-The Company has also established a hot line, which can be accessed by e-mail (www.ethicspoint.com).
-Employees who use the hot line are guaranteed confidential treatment.
-All employee communications made in good faith will be treated promptly and professionally and without the risk of retaliation or retribution.
+Employees who have questions about this Code of Business Conduct and Ethics should turn to their immediate managers in the first instance and then to their Management Team member or the General Counsel.
+Insperity’s open-door policy gives employees the freedom to approach any member of management with ethical questions or concerns without fear of retaliation.